AmberForrester/ryde/README.md

    ```

 > [!IMPORTANT]
-> Clear the cache to render application changes, not shown:
+> To render application changes not shown, clear the cache using this command:
    ```bash
    npx expo start -c
    ```

+Within the terminal use r to reload.